Belgian Endive

 Method

-Refrigerate in plastic bag or perforated container in crisper drawer, away from ethylene-producing fruits
+Refrigerate in perforated plastic bag in the crisper drawer, away from direct light to maintain pale color

 Duration